 Sometimes It Takes A 'Village' To Help Seniors Stay In Their Homes

 Debra Thompson is throwing a block party.
-She's got good weather for it.
-That's never a sure thing in Chicago.
-It's a warm and sunny autumn afternoon.
+She has good weather for it — never a sure thing in Chicago — a warm and sunny autumn afternoon.
 Music is playing, hot dogs are grilling.

 But this party isn't just for fun.
-Thompson is the volunteer chairperson of Englewood Village, an organization that connects low-income older adults on the city's south side with services from nutrition to job assistance to home repair.
-And this is how she's reaching out to potential new members.
+Thompson is the volunteer chairwoman of Englewood Village, an organization that connects low-income older adults on the city's South Side with services from nutrition to job assistance to home repair.
+And this is how she is reaching out to potential new members.

 On Aging